 - D.A.R.E.
 (Drug Abuse Resistance Education) a drug awareness program for Grade 5 students

 - Field trips

 - High school star students (high school students helping out in the classroom)

 - Math bowl

 - Field day activities

 - Intramural softball

 - School store (run by KLR students)

-The Empire Program provides holistic before and after-school programming at each district elementary school that balances family need and student interest while striving towards improving academic achievement, developing social and emotional wellness skills and developing a sense of connectedness within the Monticello community with partnerships inclusive of the Boys and Girls Club and Cornell Cooperative Extension.
+The Empire Program provides holistic after-school programming at each district elementary school that balances family need and student interest while striving towards improving academic achievement, developing social and emotional wellness skills and developing a sense of connectedness within the Monticello community with partnerships inclusive of the Boys and Girls Club and Cornell Cooperative Extension.
 For more information about the 2023-24 Healthy Kids program, visit https://www.monticelloschools.net/registration-for-healthy-kids-extended-day-program-will-take-place-aug-21/

 Social & Emotional Wellness (SEW)